-alignment is the relatively short sequence 'X 1 1 1 1 #X'.5 It achieves lossless compression of the original sequence by recording that the run contains 4 instances of the pattern 'a b c', in the manner of unary arithmetic.
+The encoding of the New pattern that we may derive from this multiple alignment is the relatively short sequence 'X 1 1 1 #X'd.
+It achieves lossless compression of the original sequence by recording that the run contains 4 instances of the pattern 'a b c', in the manner of unary arithmetic.
 With lossy compression, the encoding may be reduced to 'X #X', which simply records a sequence of instances of 'a b c' without specifying the length of the sequence.